vishal-rana-p/recipe-project/README.md

   frameborder="0"
 ></iframe>

+### Bivariate Analysis

+For this analysis, we examined the distribution of the rating of the recipe conditioned between the protein proportion and number of recipes.
+The graph below shows that recipes are more likely to have less protein content.

 <iframe
   src="util/Protein Proportion.html"
-  width="800"
-  height="600"
-  frameborder="0"
-></iframe>

-### Bivariate Analysis

-For this analysis, we examined the distribution of the rating of the recipe conditioned between the high protein recipes and low protein recipes.
-The graph below shows that recipes are more or less evenly rated regardless of the protein content.

-<iframe
-  src="util/Num recipe for rating.html"
   width="800"
   height="600"
   frameborder="0"